diegob08/bernalgomez_d_videoApp/README.md

 Clone or Download Repo from https://github.com/diegob08/bernalgomez_d_videoApp

-Install node modules using the command line: npm install (make sure you have installed Node.js globally on your machine) Run node app in the command line to test on port 3000 using the command line: npm start Select a category to choose your favorite movie or tv show!
+Install node modules using the command line: npm install (make sure you have installed Node.js globally on your machine) Run node app in the command line to test on port 3000 using the command line: npm start.
+Select a category to choose your favorite movie or tv show!